|Best machine-washable||Sunbeam Premium Electric Heated Throw Blanket||SEE IT||

 Typically the first step before throwing your blanket in the wash will be to detach the cord and remove it completely from the blanket.
 You also want to inspect the blanket for any wear and tear or visible damage.
 If there are tough stains, you can use some mild detergent and presoak the blanket for 10 to 15 minutes in cool water.
 Afterward, you can expect to wash the blanket on your machine’s delicate settings with a gentle detergent.
 Harsh detergents should be avoided because they can damage the fabric, wiring, and components inside your blanket.
 Some blankets can even go into the dryer—but be aware the dryer has to be large enough, and the heat setting must be low.
 Err on the side of caution and take your blanket out after a maximum of about 15 minutes and finish the rest of the drying on a clothes rack.
 Do not plug the blanket in until it is completely dry.

-If you share a bed, you have surely been in blanket battle at some point.
+If you share a bed, you have surely been in battle for bed sheets or blankets at some point.
 We all prefer different warmth levels, so sharing blankets, especially heated blankets, can pose challenges.
 The best heated throw blanket offers specialized heating in two zones, also known as dual temperature zones.
 The design is similar to single-zone heated blankets, except the heating elements are divided, usually equally between two sides of the blanket.
 Instead of one temperature controller, there are two.

 Dual-zone heated throw blankets are typically on the larger side, as they are designed to share with two people.
 You should expect to find all the same features with a dual-zone as you would want with a single zone.
 The best dual-zone heated blankets will be large enough to share, plush, machine washable, and feature customizable heat and automatic shut-off settings.